sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 It's not complicated when we describe it this way, but we need to develop a system for performing the analysis.

-## A 3-part system for modeling ocean displacement
+## A framework for modeling ocean displacement

 For me, currently, the key steps are:
 1. *Terrain chokepoints*, from underwater to above-ground, where water will get trapped as it flows in, potentially leading it to flow *over* rather than *around*.